lucendio/lecture-devops-infos/glossary.md

     bug tracking, versioning, releasing & rollout, environment settings

 __microservice__: A design pattern for software architecture and the counterpart to a
     [monolithic approach](https://en.wikipedia.org/wiki/Monolithic_application).
-Following this, turns components of an application into services, in order to archive a loose coupling (e.g. communicate through web APIs)
+Following this, it turns pieces of an application into services, in order to archive a loose coupling (e.g. communicate through web APIs)

 __[service discovery](https://www.nginx.com/blog/service-discovery-in-a-microservices-architecture/)__: ephemeral